bearkerb/tp/docs/UserGuide.md

 - The order of the keywords does not matter. e.g. `Pipe leak` will match `leak pipe`
 - Only the description is searched.
 - Only full words will be matched e.g. `Pipe` will not match `Pipes`
-- Maintenance jobs matching at least one keyword will be returned (i.e. `OR` search). e.g. `Broken window` will return `Broken pipe`, `Window repair`
+- Maintenance jobs matching at least one keyword will be returned. e.g. `Broken window` will return `Broken pipe`, `Window repair`

 Examples: